adamvinueza/notes/README.md

 ## Python

 ### Creating a minimal Python package
 [Scott Torborg](https://www.scotttorborg.com/) has a nice tutorial on [creating a minimal Python package](https://python-packaging.readthedocs.io/en/latest/) that can be used for distributing your software.

+Essentially, you need to have a standard package structure, an `__init__.py` file inside the main source directory, and a `setup.py` script calling `setuptools.setup` that has an appropriate description of the package.

 ### Installing a Python package from Github via pip
 Once you have your Python package source stored in your repository, you can install it directly from Github in two steps.
 First, tag one of your commits with a version number (or, better, make a release).
 Second, put this into your `requirements.txt` file:

 ```
 git+git://github.com/myaccount/myrepo.git@vM.m.p
 ```
 The above assumes your release has the name `vM.m.p` (ahem, shorthand for version Major.minor.patch).

 When you've done all that, running `pip install -r requirements.txt` will download the repository and run its `setup.py` script.